Dvitee/internship-/README.md

 # internship-

-the code and the questions are in the same noteboo file.
+the code and the questions are in the same notebook file.